PierpaoloLucarelli/BigDataClass/lab2/README.md

 GDELT dataset analysis on Amazon AWS.
 The topics that we will cover are listed below.

-- (Deploying the JAR in the cluster)[#deploying-the-jar-in-the-cluster]
+- Deploying the JAR in the cluster
-- (Scaling it)[#scaling-it]
+- Scaling it
-- (Running the full dataset)[#running-the-full-dataset]
+- Running the full dataset

-Instructions: The blog post should be a short informal description of your work that other students can learn from.
-Include the things you had to adapt to your code and cluster to run the entire dataset, and the optimizations you performed.
-Also include things that didn't work and why you think they didn't work!

 ## Deploying the JAR in the cluster